Sint-Amandsberg

-Sint-Amandsberg is a sub-municipality of Ghent, Belgium.
-The municipality was formed in 1872 after splitting from Oostakker.
+Sint-Amandsberg ([ˌsɪnt ɑˈmɑntsbɛr(ə)x]; Mont-Saint-Amand) is a sub-municipality of the city of Ghent located in the province of East Flanders, Flemish Region, Belgium.
+The municipality of Sint-Amandsberg was formed in 1872, when it was detached from the municipality of Oostakker.
+In 1876 and 1900, parts of the original municipality were already annexed to Ghent.
+On 1 January 1977, the municipality of Sint-Amandsberg was merged into Ghent.

 It is served by the Bus and train station of Gent Dampoort on the Ghent Antwerp NMBS/SNCB line.

 During the First World War, on 7 June 1915, the German airschip LZ37 crashed after being destroyed by Reginald Warneford.
 A street was named Reginald Warnefordstraat on the spot where the airship crashed.

 Campo Santo

-In the Center is the famous Campo Santo (Gent), a Catholic burial site.
+In the Center is the famous Campo Santo, a Catholic burial site.
 The chapel on the hill was erected by Philips Erard van der Noot.